meronmkifle/Focus-Flow/README.md

 # Focus-Flow

 **Focus Flow** – a fun, engaging Pomodoro timer to help you stay productive and take proper breaks.
+There are plenty of similar tools online, but I prefer having a simple, ad-free, and completely free option like this one !

 🔗 [Try Focus Flow](https://meronmkifle.github.io/Focus-Flow/)